uktrade/pii-secret-check-hooks/README.md

     pre-commit autoupdate

+## If the hooks pass but the commit fails
+Try running:

+    pre-commit gc & pre-commit clean

 ## TODO
  * Check for duplication before adding to NER exclude file
  * Log file is overwritten and loses content when application is executed